Skip to content

 Subcommand What it does

-sign Code-sign all built plugin bundles (VST3, CLAP, AU)
+sign Code-sign all built plugin bundles (VST3, CLAP, AU), or one --path artifact

 check Check signing status of all built plugins